MinAungHtun/Custom-Operating-System/README.md

 # My-projects
-These are miscellaneous personal projects files that I did in college (includes C#, C++, Web languages, Assembly, SQL, Python and other documentations)
-The OS is a tutorial that I followed to study Operating system.
+These are miscellaneous personal projects files that I did in college (includes C++ and Assembly developed on Linux) The OS is a tutorial that I followed to study Operating system.